emilkolvigraun/esp32.env.windows/README.md

 ## Further

-* *Note*:boot.py must be left empty, however, added to upload (e.g declared inside "temperature_project.txt") as first item.
+* *Note*: boot.py must be left empty, however, added to upload (e.g declared inside "temperature_project.txt") as first item.
 * *Bug*: in some cases, the upload script throws an `OSError: [Errno 2] ENOENT` error.
 This is because a main.py script has not yet been created, and can be ignored.
-* *Note*: The driver has not yet been tested with any other firmware than the version stated in _Get Started_.
+* *Note*: the driver has not yet been tested with any other firmware than the version stated in _Get Started_.